gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   polyline; realized path on top.
 In Overshoot, a hair at the sample of `max d(t)` and a dashed circle of radius `overshoot_max`.
 Linear runs should lie on the grey line.
-  Vertices marked; in Linear, path-stop corners are a distinct mark.
+  Vertices marked; in Linear, the master-sense reversals / path ends are a distinct mark (most joints are carried, not stopped).
 - **3D (`n ≥ 3`):** the same with a drag-to-orbit canvas 2D
   projection.
 No WebGL required.
 - **Strip charts:** period and `P_i(t)` / `R_i(t)`, `ticks_cfg`